Mastering Parallel Structure: Which Sentence Sings in Harmony?

 -

 Uneven Comparisons: When making comparisons using words like "than" or "as," ensure the elements being compared have the same grammatical structure.
-For example, "He is taller than his brother is tall" is incorrect.
+As an example, "He is taller than his brother is tall" is incorrect.
 The corrected sentence is: "He is taller than his brother."
 Or, to make it fully parallel: "He is taller than his brother is."

 Identifying Correct Parallel Structure: A Step-by-Step Guide